-We know that parents don’t get much time to relax, so we’ve found 15 easy ways for you to transform 20 minutes of your day into time for you.
-Whether this is after the kids have gone to bed or over your lunch break, make every minute count with these sure-fire ways to relax and destress.
+We know parents don’t get much time to relax, so we’ve pulled together 15 easy ways to turn even 20 spare minutes into time for you.
+Whether it’s after the kids are in bed or during your lunch break, make every minute count with these sure-fire ways to relax and de-stress.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

 As parents, we live busy lives with little time to catch our breath.
-Taking just a few minutes each day to relax is important for our own mental health and stress levels, and also improves how we interact with those around us.
+Taking just a few minutes each day to relax matters for our own mental health and stress levels, and it also improves how we interact with those around us.

-Having a hobby is one of the best ways to relax, but if you don’t have time to immerse yourself in activities, you may want to try out some of these easy ideas with proven benefits.
+Having a hobby is one of the best ways to relax, but if you don’t have time to immerse yourself in a full activity, these easy ideas offer proven benefits in a fraction of the time.

 You May Also Enjoy Expert Advice: Take 10 Minutes A Day To Be Your Best Self